alvarobartt/serving-tensorflow-models/README.md

                         --model_base_path=/home/saved_models/simpsonsnet
 ```

-Now, even though the command is clear and self-explanatory, a more detailed explanation on the flags used is presented:
+Now, even though the command is clear and self-explanatory, a more detailed explanation of the flags used is presented:

-- `--port`: this is the port to listen on for the gRPC API, the default value is 8500; but it's a common practice to still
+- `--port`: this is the port to listen on for the gRPC API, the default value is 8500, but it's a common practice to still
-define this flag's value so as to always know the configuration of the deployed TF-Serving Server.
+define this flag's value to always know the configuration of the deployed TF-Serving Server.
 - `--rest_api_port`: this is the REST API port, which is set to zero by default, which means that the REST API will not be
 deployed/exposed unless you manually set a port.
-There's no default value, it just needs to be different than the gRPC port, so
+There's no default value, it just needs to be different than the gRPC
-we will set it to 8501 (the next port).
+port, so we will set it to 8501.
 - `--model_name`: this is the name of the ML model to serve, which is the one that will be exposed in the endpoint.
 - `--model_base_path`: this is the base path where the ML model that is going to be served is placed in.
-Note that his is the
+Note that it's
-absolute path, do not use relative paths.
+an absolute path, do not use relative paths.

 More information about the TF-Serving CLI available at
 [Train and serve a TensorFlow model with TensorFlow Serving](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple#start_running_tensorflow_serving).
 Even though the official documenation is not that helpful, you can also check `tensorflow_model_server --help`.

 Once TF-Serving has been successfully deployed, you can send a sample HTTP GET request to the REST API available at
-http://localhost:8501, using the endpoint /v1/models/simpsonsnet; to do so use the following command, that sends this
+http://localhost:8501/v1/models/simpsonsnet; to do so use the following command, which sends this
 request to the _Model Status API_ that returns the served ML model basic information:

 ```